Cadelabs/ornabook/src/Dungeons.md

 An additional multiplier is applied when starting party dungeons.
 The key cost of opening the dungeon is multiplied by however many members are _in the party_ up to a maximum of 4x (since no more than 4 players can join a dungeon).

-The maximum key cost for a dungeon would be :gauntlet_keys:400 for a Valley of the Gods (20 base :gauntlet_keys: cost) with the Hard Option (x5 = :gauntlet_keys:100) and in a party of 4 (4x = :gauntlet_keys:400).
+The maximum key cost for a dungeon would be :skeleton_keys:400 for a Valley of the Gods (20 base :skeleton_keys: cost) with the Hard Option (x5 = :skeleton_keys:100) and in a party of 4 (4x = :skeleton_keys:400).

 ## Tier of a dungeon and relation to depth
 ### Battle Dungeons